Rule 2: The Practice

 Other items in the record shall be arranged in the following order:

-- written reasons for judgment, transcribed oral reasons for judgment, or order (if
+- the written reasons for judgment or transcribed oral reasons for judgment (if any);

-- judgment or order (interlocutory and final); and, in criminal cases, all orders,
+- the judgment or order (final and interlocutory); and, in criminal cases, all orders, including the verdict, judgment, sentence, and disposition with respect to post-verdict motions; and

-- petition (motion) and order for appeal, and bond (if any);
+- the petition or motion and order for appeal, and bond (if any).

 2-1.9.
 Transcript of Testimony